 Avery spent the previous 1 1/2 NHL seasons with the Rangers, and gave them an instant boost when he first arrived in a trade from Los Angeles in February 2007.

 The Rangers advanced to the second round of the playoffs in both seasons Avery was on the team.
-Last season, he had 15 goals and 18 assists in 57 games, and was second on the club in penalty minutes (154).
+They posted a 50-23-13 mark when he was in the lineup and dropped to 9-13-3 when he was sidelined by injury.

 Avery's first stint with New York ended following Game 3 of a second-round series against Pittsburgh last year when he was hospitalized several days with a lacerated spleen.
 He then signed with the Stars in the summer.

-When Sather introduced his new coach, he said he expected Tortorella to be on board should Avery return.
-After practice Tuesday, Tortorella began to see Avery's potential.
+When general manager Glen Sather introduced Tortorella as Rangers coach during a conference call, he said he expected Tortorella to be on board should Avery return.

-To make room for Avery, the Rangers sent forward Mark Bell to Hartford on Monday.
+To make room for Avery on the roster and the salary cap, the Rangers sent forward Mark Bell to Hartford on Monday.